Is My Website Traffic Real or Bots? (2026 Data)

 Sources: Cloudflare Bot Management docs, OWASP Credential Stuffing Prevention.

-The combinatorial math matters.
-A bot has to defeat all four layers to be counted as human.
-Each layer is bypassable on its own.
-Each one is cheap.
-Together, they compound: an attacker who defeats one layer is still caught by the next.
+The math is what does the work here.
+A bot has to beat all four layers to get counted as human.
+Any one layer is cheap, and any one layer can be beaten on its own.
+Stack them and they compound.
+The attacker who slips past the first is still caught by the second.

 GA4 runs one of the four.
-That's why the 57% gap exists.
+That's the whole reason the 57% gap exists.

 What Clickport catches that GA4 doesn't

-During the 30-day study window, Clickport's detection ran four layers in order: UA matching, browser fingerprint (GPU and canvas), datacenter IP reputation, and behavioral velocity.
-(We tuned the behavioral velocity layer down partway through the window after it started producing false positives on a dominant real-user fingerprint; a redesigned version is in the works.)
-When we measured the output, 43% of bots were caught by UA alone.
-The other 57% required one of the deeper layers.
+During the 30-day study, Clickport's detection ran four layers in order: UA matching, browser fingerprint (GPU and canvas), datacenter IP reputation, and behavioral velocity.
+I'll be honest about one of them.
+Partway through the window I had to turn the behavioral velocity layer down, because it started flagging a dominant real-user fingerprint as a bot, and a rebuilt version is on the way.
+When I measured the output, UA alone caught 43% of the bots.
+The other 57% needed one of the deeper layers to surface at all.

 • Browser GPU fingerprint (SwiftShader, ANGLE renderer strings): 36.0%

-• Behavioral velocity (bot farms with abnormal cadence): 1.3%
+• Behavioral velocity (bot farms with an abnormal cadence): 1.3%

 • Other fingerprint signals (no viewport, instant execution, arm64 Linux): <1%